pacorain/starlink-python/README.md

         return dish.status.obstructed
 ```

-If you use asyncio, you can import `spacex.starlink.aio.AsyncStarlinkDish`.
+Starting with version 0.1.3, if you use asyncio, you can import `spacex.starlink.aio.AsyncStarlinkDish`.

 This API has not been thoroughly tested, though.